KittenBot/kittenbot-docs-en/minilfr/01OpenboxAndQuickplay.md

 ### Prepare the Car

 Pull out the LFR's battery plastic baffle.
-Someplace in the world has a strict shipment of battery, so you may get a piece of 18650 battery locally.
+Someplace in the planet has a strict shipment of battery, so you may get a piece of 18650 battery locally.
 Any kind of 18650 battery with 1 cell(3.7v) should work fine.

 ![](./images/c1_06.jpg)